 Aikido is based on principles of correct movement rather than on strength, it can be practiced by persons of all ages and physical abilities.

 Most attacks come in a linear direction.
 Aikido movements are circular.
-An aikidoist leads a straight attack in a circular motion thus becoming the center of movement for both bodies.
-By directing the intent of the attacker in this manner, we say we are 'leading' the person's 'ki' (energy or spirit).
+An aikidoka leads a straight attack in a circular motion thus becoming the centre of movement for both bodies.
+By directing the intent of the attacker in this manner, we say we are ‘leading’ the person’s ‘ki’ (energy or spirit).
 This requires a calm, relaxed mind and body and a great deal of self-control.
 Calmness allows for clear perception of the situation and a relaxed body is capable of swift, instinctive response.

 The concept of Ki is important to the practice of Aikido.
 Specific warm-up exercises and practice of Aikido techniques improve the flow of Ki within our bodies.
 An increase of inner strength is a major benefit of constant practice.
 As one continues to practice, improvements are noted in health, flexibility, and self confidence.
 The body and mind become more coordinated and balanced and the delay between the decision and action is reduced.

 The basic Aikido movements are either entering to the safe side of an attack or turning to join with the direction of the attack.
 The movements are simple in their concept.
 However, after beginning practice, one discovers how hard it is to coordinate distancing, movement and coordination of the limbs at the same time.
 Aikido is a sophisticated martial art which requires a great deal of practice to become adept.
 New students are soon amazed at the countless techniques which are possible with variations and applications on basic movements.